 ~Bring Marine Science to Life through Service~

 We bring high-school aged students to endangered marine ecosystems for service learning projects performed on scuba.
 Our projects are designed in conjunction with local conservation organizations, universities, or NGOs and are designed to meaningfully address a pressing problem facing the sea.
+Whenever possible, we provide scholarships to include local, native young people from the areas we are working—be it Hawaii or Honduras—in order to develop capacity in local youth and learn from indigenous wisdom and practices.

 Through scuba certification and hands-on science instruction we give you the skills and knowledge you need to make a difference to the world.